University of Essex

 Students may earn up to 30 hours of KU credit for the year.
-Most disciplines are offered in the Humanities, Social Sciences, Natural Sciences, Engineering, Business, Education and Health Fields.
-Students are encouraged to visit each university's website to determine which university offers the best selection of courses to meet graduation requirements.
-Course catalogs are located in the Study Abroad & Global Engagement Resource Library.
+Most disciplines are offered in the Humanities, Social Sciences, Natural Sciences, Business, Education and Health Fields.
+Students are encouraged to visit the University of Essex website to determine if Essex offers the selection of courses that meet their graduation requirements.

-Click here to view sample courses KU students can take at Essex: Essex Course Equivalencies
+Click here to learn about selecting courses at Essex: Essex Course Selection Guide

 Students live in university residence halls or student apartments on or near campus.
 In most cases students will have a single room and will share a common kitchen and bath.
 Students will have meals provided, prepare their own meals, or purchase meals at reduced cost in the university cafeteria, depending on their choice of residence.